NikolaVk/don-t-get-angry/README.md

 <img src="https://github.com/NikolaVk/don-t-get-angry/blob/main/assets/readme/amiresponcive.PNG" width="100%">

 The [Don't get Angry](https://nikolavk.github.io/don-t-get-angry/) game is based on a board game called "Ludo".
-This game is targeted to users that want a different experience of the board game and for people who dont own the board game but still want to play it.
-The game is playable againtst a computer or up to 4 people.
+This game is targeted to users that want a different experience of the board game and for people who don't own the board game but still want to play it.
+The game is playable against a computer or up to 4 people.

 ## UX